bobarros/gatsby-tailwind/README.md

-## 🚀 Working in my first public gatsby project
+## 🚀 Working in my first public gatsby project with tailwind